shbradki/NFL-weather-bot/README.md

   datetime

 Project Architecture

 - NFL Schedules: Pulled using nfl_data_py.
 - Weather Data: Retrieved for each stadium using the OpenWeather API.
 - Twitter Integration: Posts game-specific weather updates to a Twitter account.

+License

+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+Contributing

+Feel free to submit issues or pull requests to improve this project.
+Contributions are welcome!